Get-aduser not recognized

 PS C:\WINDOWS\system32> get-module -listavailable

-Once, you will run the above command, you should able to see the Azure Active Directory module present on your machine, then run the below PowerShell cmdlet as the next step
+Once you run the above command, you should able to see the Azure Active Directory module present on your machine, then run the below PowerShell cmdlet as the next step

 PS C:\WINDOWS\system32> import-module activedirectory

-if you are using Windows Server 2008 R2, then the Azure Active Directory module is by default present in your machine, you will have to install it using the below PowerShell cmdlet in the same Order.
+If you are using Windows Server 2008 R2, then the Azure Active Directory module is by default, present in your machine.
+You must install it using the below PowerShell cmdlet in the same Order.

-Note: Make sure that the Active Directory Web Services (ADWS) is installed on your machine.
+Note: Ensure the Active Directory Web Services (ADWS) is installed on your machine.

 Import-Module ServerManager